NeXt-Warning-System/project/updates/week8.md

 * reviewed and updated our target service architecture
 * attended Collaboration Session with Department for Education regarding Digital Transformation
 * Discovered some research and stastics for that give us a wider context of take up of internet usage over time https://www.ons.gov.uk/peoplepopulationandcommunity/householdcharacteristics/homeinternetandsocialmediausage
 * Feedback from GDS that "back office" application are in not in scope for assessment but want to understand what is being improved in the wider context.
-This feedback is going to feed what we prioritize in the next time box
+This feedback is feeding into what we prioritize in the next time box